SNudell/CounterBackend/README.md

 # Basic Server to manage a counter

-Basic Spring web REST api that handles a counter.
+Basic Spring web REST api that handles an arbitrary amount of counters.
+These are managed in a MongoDB.
+Requires mongodb to be installed and added to PATH.

 ## get all counters
 get request to  /counter